renn72/porfolio/src/pages/experience/launceston_trailers.md

 dateTo: "2021-07-01"
 ---

-- A group project
+- A brochures site to advertise a local business
-- Built as a REST application
-- Built as a team from the design to management to a finished app.
-- checkout the src code https://github.com/renn72/fruit_trees
+- checkout the src code https://github.com/renn72/launceston-trailers
-- see the app at https://multicultural-leaf-99080.herokuapp.com/index.html
+- see the app at https://launcestontrailers.com/